AtmaPrema/AtmaPrema.github.io/_docs.md

 ### Workflows for programs

 Currently, content displayed about AtmaPrema programs are handled according the specific program type ***(either personal development or corporate sessions)*** .

 Following the steps for either type will allow you to set up a page with the existing template layout very quickly.

 The default templates are

+[template:personal-programs](#template:personal-programs:): which handles the default template of a personal program

+[template:personal-programs-shop](#template:personal-programs-shop:): which handles the default template of a personal program with an associated product

+[template:corporate-programs](#template:corporate-programs:): which handles the default template of a corporate program

-However, certain programs pages, such as
+However, certain programs pages, such as...

 **Self-love Solutions**